 Since 2006, Victor has been a Program Assistant with the PSC Endowment Funds.
 He holds a Bachelor’s of Business Administration from Simon Fraser University and a Diploma in Fish, Wildlife and Recreation Management and Administration from the British Columbia Institute of Technology.
 Prior to his Endowment Fund work, Victor was an accountant and administrator with the BC Provincial Government and in private industry.
 A career change led to work as a fisheries technician with Fisheries & Oceans Canada and the PSC.
 Today Victor combines his past work experience by assisting in the day-to-day operations of the Northern, Southern, and Yukon River Panel Funds.
 Victor enjoys spending his free time with family and friends, hiking, and fishing.

-Witty joined the PSC Secretariat in June 2013 as an accounting assistant and she transitioned into the role of Accountant in 2015.
-She earned her Bachelor of Technology degree in Accounting and Diploma in Financial Management from British Columbia Institute of Technology and is well on her way to obtaining her Certified General Accountant designation.
+Witty joined the Pacific Salmon Commission Secretariat in June 2013.
+She started as the Accounting Assistant and transitioned into the role of Senior Accountant in 2017.
+She is a Chartered Professional Accountant and holds a Bachelor's degree in Accounting from British Columbia Institute of Technology.
 Her accounting background includes working in public practice and the international freight forwarding industry.
-At the Secretariat, she performs all accounting functions and also provides HR and administrative support.
-In her spare time, she enjoys hiking with her dog, watching movies, travelling, trying new cuisine, cooking, and gardening.
+At the Secretariat, she manages all accounting functions and also provides human resources and administrative support.
+In her spare time, she enjoys hiking with her dog, watching movies, travelling and gardening.